The LORD upholds all who fall and lifts up all who are bowed down. Psalm 145:14

 And yet, sometimes, if the seedling is lucky, assistance is at hand.
 Someone will notice the wilting young plant and supply the water that is lacking.
 Someone might go to great lengths to carefully construct a shade structure to provide protection from the blistering sun.
 Someone might add the nutrients which the soil is lacking.
 Someone might come to help.

 What of the little children I know?
 Are they not like the seeds?
 Do they have any control over the harshness or richness of the environment that is provided for them?
 The environment which is supposed to nurture and sustain them in their early years?
 What happens when the soil in which they find themselves, the environmental conditions of life around them indeed cannot truly sustain life?

 With time, with patience, with care, sometimes a plant can be coaxed back to life and even thrive again.
 Sometimes a child with the patient loving care of an adult – a relative, a teacher perhaps – will indeed thrive.

 And yet, sometimes, even with tender loving care, a struggling seedling does not thrive.

 Seedlings can’t always be coaxed back to life.
 And some children, sadly, may never thrive.

 These are the children whom I cannot forget.
 The ones whose fate seemed decided, perhaps before they were even born.
-Like the seeds sown in terrible soil they eventually and ultimately simply can’t make it.
+Like the seeds sown in terrible soil, in terrible conditions, they eventually and ultimately simply can’t make it.

-This is a heavy weight upon my heart.
+This is the heaviest weight upon my heart.